Purity for flat cohomology: Inputs from crystalline and prismatic Dieudonn e theory

-(the dual of the locally free crystal of $H_i$ defined in \cite{BBM82}*{3.3.6, 3.3.10}) at the terminal ind-object $\{(S, W_n(\sO_S))\}_{n \ge 0}$ of the crystalline site $(S/\bZ_p)_\cris$.
+(the dual of the locally free crystal of $H_i$ defined in \cite{BBM82}*{d\'{e}finition~3.3.6, th\'{e}or\`{e}me~3.3.10}) at the terminal ind-object $\{(S, W_n(\sO_S))\}_{n \ge 0}$ of the crystalline site $(S/\bZ_p)_\cris$.
 Since \emph{op.~cit.}~uses big crystalline sites, the formation of $\bM(G)$ commutes with base change to any perfect $S$-scheme. \epp